dolthub/docs/content/reference/sql/dolt-sql-procedures.md

 | tracked    | true   | new table |
 +------------+--------+-----------+

--- Comitted and tracked tables are preserved show tables;
+-- Committed and tracked tables are preserved show tables;
 +----------------+
 | Tables_in_tmp3 |